m4cit/MaChAmp-TWG-Data-Augmentation/README.md

 **-s, --extensionSize:**  _Extension size of the resulting training file.
 Must be >= 2.
 "2" doubles the size (sentences) of the base training file, thus does 1 run through the file (-s input-1)._

-# Available tags for replacement task
+# Available tags for replacement task (not for --supertag)
 **nS:**  _Noun Singular_
 **nP:**  _Noun Plural_